dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_installation.md

 Please refer to the [DHIS2 documentation](#sharing) for more information on sharing.

-There are four user groups that come with the package.
-By default the following permissions are assigned to these user groups:
+Four core user groups are included in the package:

 * COVAC - COVID-19 Immunization Data Analysis
 * COVAC - COVID-19 Immunization Data Admin
 * COVAC - COVID-19 Immunization Data Entry
 * COVAC - COVID-19 Immunization Metadata Admin

+By default, the following permissions are assigned to these user groups:

 |Object                   |User Group                                     |                                                     |                                                     |                                                    |
 |-------------------------|-----------------------------------------------|-----------------------------------------------------|-----------------------------------------------------|----------------------------------------------------|